-Grozny went through two brutal wars.
+Grozny went through two wars.
 If the first war caused massive damage, the second war destroyed it completely.
-Despite Putin’s declaration on how only terrorist hideouts being attacked, reality showed that the entire city was razed to the ground.
+Despite Putin’s declaration on only terrorist hideouts being attacked, reality showed that the entire city was razed to the ground.

 In December 1994, despite strong opposition to war, Russian president Boris Yeltsin ordered his troops to launch assaults on Grozny.